Analyst Upgrades on UK Stocks: +1.09% vs FTSE 100 at 3 Months (9,116 Events)

 Takeaway

-UK analyst upgrades produce real, sustained price impact.
-The average upgrade runs +0.58% above EWU on day one and +0.75% at one month, with the signal holding through the full 63 trading days.
+UK analyst upgrades produce real, sustained price impact vs the FTSE 100.
+The average upgrade runs +0.10% above the index on day one and +1.09% at three months, with the signal growing through the full 63-day window.

-The cluster effect separates actionable from background noise: multiple independent firms upgrading within 30 days produces +1.37% at one month vs +0.32% for single-analyst upgrades.
-Single upgrades on LSE fade quickly and are statistically insignificant by three months.
+The cluster effect is the actionable split: multiple independent firms upgrading within 30 days produces +1.05% at one month vs +0.10% (not significant) for single-analyst upgrades.
+Clustered upgrades sustain to +1.74% at three months.

 Backtest code on GitHub.
 Live screen: python3 analyst-revision/screen.py --preset uk